 Join us as we seek to address how faith leaders navigate the joys and challenges of interfaith collaboration.
 The Rev. Canon Leonard L. Hamlin, Sr. and Martin Luther King III host this conversation with Senator Rafael Warnock and other faith leaders.
-This video will premiere on April 9 at 11 am EST.
+This video premiered on April 9 at 11 am EST.

 A Long, Long Way: Conversations on Race and Film

 Before his death in 1968, Dr. Martin Luther King, Jr. remarked that while the nation had come “a long, long way” in its quest for racial justice, it still had a long, long way to go.
 In this spirit, the Long, Long Way Film Weekend at Washington National Cathedral compares historical and contemporary film, offering a unique opportunity to explore narratives of race and prejudice over time.

 This year, the series moves online as a two-part event, comparing Casablanca (1942), Crash (2004), and Black Panther (2018)

 Cathedral Oral Histories

 The Cathedral’s Racial Justice Task Force presents a series of first-person oral histories from African American members of the Cathedral community to help us all learn, reflect and walk forward together.